CJBlake/feralhosting-freenas_lftp/README.md

 # feralhosting-freenas_lftp
 Guide to Sync Feral Server Directory with Freenas Jail with Open-vpn with lftp (sftp)

 ### Automated LFTP Sync from SeedBox to Home

-This tutorial will explain how to use an automated LFTP script that runs every few minutes (or of your choosing) matching a remote directory with your home.
-This script only works one way, so if you remove the file on your server, it will not be removed from your home directory.
-It will also work with Windows, Mac, and Linux.

-I prefer LFTP because, not only is it a fully automated daemon, it also maximizes my home pipeline.
-LFTP supports parallel downloads of the same file while also downloading others as well.
-Only one instance of this script will run, if it is currently transferring, it creates a lock and will not run again until the current operation has completed.
+This tutorial will explain how to use an automated LFTP script that runs when a download is completed by ruTorrent on your seedbox.
+This script will only delete a hardlink of your complteted download once completed, it is recomended that you configure ruTorrent to delete completed downloads after a certain ratio or amount of time elapsed.
+There are also options within the Script to limit the download speed during 9am to 12am (or times of your choosing) to a certain speed and another speed during all other times (unlimted by default).
+At this point in time this script is only compatible with ruTorrent as the torrenting client.

 ### Freenas (freebsd)